 Recent research has discovered a connection between rheumatoid arthritis (RA) and harmful blood clots.
-Between 11 and 30 percent of people who develop these harmful blood clots die within a month, so your knowledge and prevention methods can actually save your life.
+Between 11% and 30% of people who develop these harmful blood clots die within a month, so your knowledge and prevention methods can actually save your life.

 In 2014, a cohort study published in the Annals of Rheumatic Diseases found that people with RA are at an increased risk of developing blood clots including deep vein thrombosis and a pulmonary embolism.
 This study investigated 29,238 patients with RA and discovered they are 3.36 times more likely to develop a deep vein thrombosis and 2.07 times more likely to experience a pulmonary embolism.

 Blood clots are clumps of gelatinous blood that form in your blood vessels, most often in your thighs and calves.
 Blood clots are dangerous because they can travel through your blood vessels and clog your heart, lungs, or brain, resulting in severe damage or death.
 Deep vein thrombosis is a dangerous type of clot that can lead to a pulmonary embolism.

 Deep vein thrombosis occurs when blood clumps together in a vein inside a muscle.
 It is most prevalent in people over the age of 50.
 Rheumatoid arthritis increases your risk of developing a DVT, along with:

 - Undergoing hormone therapy such as estrogen supplementation

 - Having a catheter placed in a vein

 - Sitting still for a long period of time such as in a car or on an airplane

 Deep vein thrombosis usually occurs in your leg and may cause various symptoms.
 For example: